WGBH-MLA/AAPB2/app/views/exhibits/wrvr/notes.md

 - Robinson, Haddon William.
 “A Study of the Audience for Religious Radio and Television Broadcasts in Seven Cities Throughout the United States.”
 PhD diss., University of Illinois, 1964.

-- Schuller, Gunther. *Early Jazz: Its Roots and Musical Development* (New York: Oxford University Press, 1968).
+- Schuller, Gunther. *Early Jazz: Its Roots and Musical Development*.
+New York: Oxford University Press, 1968.

 - Shelton, Robert.
 “Folk Music Heard on 12-Hour Show: WRVR-FM Program Marks Start of ‘Live’ Project.” *New York Times*.
 July 31, 1961, 15.

-- Somerville, Rose M. “New Materials for Study of the Family.” *Journal of Marriage and Family* 28, no. 3 (1966):364-374.
+- Somerville, Rose M. “New Materials for Study of the Family.” *Journal of Marriage and Family* 28, no. 3 (1966): 364-374.

 - Sousa, William Noel.
 “The White Christian Churches’ Response to the Black Manifesto.”
 M.A.
 Thesis, University of the Pacific, 1973.